 Conclusion

 With diligent practice, everyone can develop each of the sensory modalities and hone their skills in reading those of others.
 Going a step further, as a hypnotherapist and past life regression expert, you’ll need to know how to use sensory modalities to facilitate memory retrieval for your clients.
 If you want help remembering your past lives, book a private session with me.

-It may be easier than you think and you’ll learn so much about yourself.
-If you’re intrigued with the idea of becoming a hypnotherapist or past life regressionist, click here to learn how my courses can create an exciting career path for you.
+It could be simpler than you imagine, and you’ll discover a lot about yourself along the way.
+If you’re intrigued by the idea of becoming a hypnotherapist or past-life regressionist, click here to learn how my courses can create an exciting career path for you.